tuomas-tk/kirjatkiertoon/README.md

 1 - User pays for a book
 2 - Seller leaves book to school
 3 - Seller receives a payment for their book
-100 - Discount
-110 - Extra expense
+100 - Extra payment (increases the amount the seller gets) 110 - Extra expense (decreases the amount the seller gets)